cpanse/recmap/README.md

 # recmap - Compute the Rectangular Statistical Cartogram

-This package contains an implementation and an R wrapper function of the [RecMap algorithm](http://dx.doi.org/10.1109/INFVIS.2004.57) construction heuristic (MP2).
+This package contains an implementation and an R wrapper function of the [RecMap](http://dx.doi.org/10.1109/INFVIS.2004.57) construction algorithm (MP2).

 ## Documentation